Hello people. I share a lot about polymers. Today I will share a comprehensive guide on ABS plastic. Let’s get started.

 Is ABS plastic good quality?

-ABS is a fantastic choice for the manufacturer as it is inexpensive and comes with good properties such as impact and corrosion resistance.
+ABS is a fantastic choice for the manufacturer as it is inexpensive and has good impact and corrosion resistance properties.
 It is also harmless to humans as it doesn’t contain any carcinogens.

 Is abs better than PVC?

 It ultimately depends on the applications, both of which have pros and cons.
-PVC is more flexible and but ABS is more robust and shock-resistant.
+PVC is more flexible but ABS is more robust and shock-resistant.
 ABS is better at handling severely cold temperatures but warps or unusually bends to direct sunlight.

 Is ABS plastic safe for drinking water?